tyrotoxism1/ARM_STM32_development/projects/IR_decoder/README.md

 - This forced me from handling all the setup and data bits, which included starting, stopping the timer, capturing the counter value, storing the value etc, to now having more a state machine approach
     - Now the setup is detected from the inital falling edge of the IR sensor, then that transitions the program into the IR_STATE_DATA bits where the main loop handles the data bit processing

-## Edge Detection Cases
-- During a normal single command transmission, the IR receiver recieves the inital falling edge for the 9ms setup, then rises and falls 99 more times
-    - This includes the falling edge to start the 9ms setup and the returning rising edge from the last bit to the idle logic HIGH state.
-- However, there is also a repeat command which has 4 rise and falls, starting with 9ms logic LOW
-## Implement Timer
-## Input Mode Doesn't Work
-- To enable PWM input mode we need to set PA9 (used as the input of the IR sensor) to Alternate Function 3 (AF3) to connect to Timer Input (TI1) for timer 9.
-    - This ruins input capture and reading the value since PA9 becomes a peripheral to timer 9 controller
-    - We also can't just use the PWM input mode since the RES IR protocol starts with a 9ms logic LOW immedietly followed by a 4.5 logic HIGH which are pulses thus can't be measured.
-- Some work arounds could be:
-    - Going back to manually controlling the timer based on the incoming protocol.
-        - I'm likely going to go with this as I already have progress of connecting the interrupt to the rise and fall edges of the protocol, just need to get the setup and repeat sections of the protocol locked down.
-    - connecting the sensor to two pins, one for the alternate function and one to the normal input, but that seems like a mess betwween synchronizing those inputs and taking action acreoss
-##

 ## PWM Input Mode :x:
 ### Overview